Happy 110th Birthday Daddy

 Bert Baby

 Grandma recalled in later years that Matt was building a kitchen cupboard the day Bert was born.
-I remember the cupboard, similar to a pie safe, standing in the basement of the farm house.
-By the 1950s Grandma used it to store her jars of home canned vegetables.
+I remember the cupboard, similar to a pie safe, standing in the farmhouse’s basement.
+By the 1950s, Grandma used it to store her jars of home-canned vegetables.

-Engelbert Thomas Trausch was baptized March 25, 1906 at the age of three days.
+Engelbert Thomas Trausch was baptized on March 25, 1906, at the age of three days.
 His name is written Thomas Engelbert in the church baptismal register.
-He was named for the priest, Father Engelbert Boll, who was well liked by his parishioners, and for his grandfather Thomas Trausch.
+He was named for the priest, Father Engelbert Boll, who was well-liked by his parishioners, and for his grandfather Thomas Trausch.
 Bert’s baptismal sponsors were his “Grosspop” Thomas Trausch and an unknown woman written as “Elizabeth Trausch” in the baptismal register.
 Grandma did not attend the baptism because she was “lying in.”

 Baptism